updawg/Alpaca/README_DEVELOPERS.md

-The goal of Alpaca has been to slowly refactor, re-architect, stabilize, clean up, and improve the PlugY code base and bring it back to its core and central goal of providing a stash extension for Diablo II (using a modern compiler toolchain of course, and slowly selectively using simple but useful C++ features rather than only having everything as ASM/C).
-I've completed this goal over the past few years that I've developed Alpaca, and the below are some tips that I have for people deciding to carry on development in their own branches.
+The goal of Alpaca has been to slowly refactor, re-architect, stabilize, clean up, and improve the PlugY code base and bring it back to its core and central goal of providing a stash extension for Diablo II (using a modern compiler toolchain of course), and selectively using simple but useful C++ features (where needed) rather than having everything written in ASM/C. I've completed this goal over the past few years that I've developed Alpaca, and below are some tips that I have for people deciding to carry on development in their own branches.

 ## Development